nazariy17/task_1_shoppinp_cart_ios/README.md

 ***** Known issue *****
-- App won't save the data in persistence way
+- App won't save the data in correct persistence way (using Realm or CD) - for this task I will use NSUserDefaults because of complexity and deadline.
+In normal comercial project I would go with REALM
 - The images of products are saved as an image asset, so in order to add more products besides we need to add it to the plist we need to add the image.
 This can be easily changed to cloud images.
+- I don't use any product ID since they make no sense with this task.